US-India Resume Trade, Defense Talks As 50% Trump Tariffs Take Effect, Threatening Billions In India's GDP

 The Indian government has begun working on reforms to boost local consumption and insulate the economy.
 This includes changes to the goods and services tax, or consumption tax and financial incentives, including favorable bank loan rates for exporters.
 Additionally, Latin America, Russia, the EU, Africa and Southeast Asia are also being considered as alternative export destinations.

 Trump accused India of helping Russia by buying discounted oil and "fuelling the war machine", hence increasing the tariff rate to 50%.
-Meanwhile, while ING's Warren Patterson questioned whether risking $87 billion in U.S. exports was worth the oil discount gains for India.
+Meanwhile, while ING's Warren Patterson questioned India if risking $87 billion in U.S. exports was worth the oil discount gains.

 On the other hand, economists like Peter Schiff warned that Trump's move to double tariffs on Indian imports could "expose the U.S. consumer as a paper tiger," with predictions of a dollar crash that would "impoverish Americans but enrich foreign consumers, particularly the BRICs."